oplS17projects/Racket_Tanks/README.md

 - Filtering: As objects are created, and destroyed, it will be necessary to ensure that objects that are no longer necessary are removed.
 This is one excellent way to use a filter to ensure that extraneous objects are deleted.
 -Recursion: Updating the location information, and status of each of the objects will be most easily handled with recursive functions that will go through their relevant lists.
 -Expression evaluation: As each of the objects move around the screen, their various maneuvers and collisions will be calculated using expression evaluation to determine changes.
+-Metacircular evalutaion: To some extent a metacircular evaluator is created in this program, and is used within player and projectile objects as well as generic entites to define their respective elements.
+This is nut dissimilar to a class object in C or C++ (or any other object oriented language).

 ### Data Sets or other Source Materials